David Feherty

-David William Feherty (born 13 August 1958) is a former professional golfer and current golf broadcaster.
-As a touring professional he won five European Tour events, competed at the Open Championship twice (1989 and 1994), and played on Europe's 1991 Ryder Cup team.
+David William Feherty (born 13 August 1958) is a Northern Irish-born former professional golfer and current golf broadcaster.
+As a touring professional he won five European Tour events, made the top 10 of the Open Championship twice (1989 and 1994), and played on Europe's 1991 Ryder Cup team.
 Late in his career he joined the PGA Tour.
 Since retiring, he has worked as a television personality; from 1997 through 2015 Feherty served as an on-course reporter for the PGA Tour on CBS.
-In 2011, he introduced a self-titled interview series on Golf Channel and subsequently joined NBC Sports full-time in 2016.
+In 2011, he introduced a self-titled interview series on the Golf Channel and subsequently joined NBC Sports full-time in 2016.
 In July 2022, it was announced that Feherty would depart NBC and become an analyst for LIV Golf.

 Golf career

 Feherty turned professional in 1976 and spent most of his playing career in Europe, where he won five times and finished in the top ten twice in the European Tour's Order of Merit, placing tenth in 1989 and eighth in 1990.
 He spent 1994 and 1995 playing mainly on the PGA Tour in the U.S., and the best result on the tour was a second-place finish at the 1994 New England Classic.
 His combined career earnings exceeded $3 million.
 Feherty represented Ireland in international competition and captained the victorious 1990 Alfred Dunhill Cup team.
 Feherty played for Europe on the 1991 Ryder Cup team.